 Lee Evans' British accent in the movie was characterized by a film critic as quite possibly the worst fake British accent in a movie he had ever heard.
-Lee Evans' is in fact British, however his normal accent is the Bristol accent of British as opposed to the snobbish posh version he used in the movie.
-While this means his accent is in all actuality not fake, it was exaggerated for the role.
+Lee Evans' is in fact British.
+However the accent he used in this film was overly exaggerated for the role.

 Ted brings Warren a baseball autographed by Tony Conigliaro.
 Conigliaro played for the Boston Red Sox in the 60s and was seriously injured when he was hit in the face by a pitched fastball, echoing Warren's accident in the previous montage.

 One detective in the scene at the police station with Ben Stiller says, "I'm Detective Stabler, this is Detective Krevoy."
 These names are a reference to the film's producers, Steven Stabler and Brad Krevoy.